vitessio/website/content/en/docs/user-guides/createlookupvindex.md

 Now, in our case, the table is tiny, so the copy will be instant, but in a real-world case this might take hours.
 To monitor the process, we can use the usual VReplication commands.
-However, the VReplication status commands needs to operate on individual tablets, so we need to check which tablets we have in our environment:
+However, the VReplication status commands needs to operate on individual tablets.
+Let's check which tablets we have in our environment, so we know which tablets to issue commands against:

 ```sh
 $ vtctlclient -server localhost:15999 ListAllTablets | grep customer